 The Monument Grills propane grill does also come with a rear accessible, removable grease tray complete with a catch pan for convenient and easy cleanup after grilling.

 13. Price & Warranty

-The Monument Grills gas grill comes at a highly affordable $469 price tag, whereas the Weber is priced at just under a $1000.
+The Monument Grills gas grill comes at a highly affordable price tag of less than $500, whereas the Weber Genesis II is priced at just around a $1000.